Donald Trump's Quotes On The September 11 Attacks: A Retrospective

 President Trump claimed to have lost hundreds of friends during the September 11 attacks.
 This, according to the Independent, means that Trump would have had to have known about one in 10 of the victims for his claims to be true.

-“Those people that knocked down the World Trade Centre most likely under the Trump policy wouldn’t have been here to knock down the World Trade Centre, just so you understand.”
+“Those people that knocked down the World Trade Center most likely under the Trump policy wouldn’t have been here to knock down the World Trade Center, just so you understand.”

-At a 2016 campaign event, Trump insisted that he would have been able to protect the World Trade Center from terrorists, bragging about his administration’s policies, and alleged ability to stop terrorist attacks.
-But, for instance, as the Independent noted, one of President Trump’s most controversial policies, the so called Muslim ban, does not include citizens of Saudi Arabia, and 15 of the 19 September 11 plane hijackers were Saudi Arabian.
+At a 2016 campaign event, Trump insisted that he would have been able to protect the World Trade Center from terrorists, bragging about his administration’s policies and alleged ability to stop terrorist attacks.
+However, as the Independent noted, one of President Trump’s most controversial policies, the so-called Muslim ban, does not include citizens of Saudi Arabia.
+15 of the 19 September 11 plane hijackers were Saudi Arabian.

 “It’s the highest [ratings] for Face the Nation since the World Trade Center.
 Since the World Trade Center came down.
 It’s a tremendous advantage.”

-President Donald Trump is infamously preoccupied with ratings, popularity, and celebrity; ratings and turnout at rallies, the Independent noted.
+President Donald Trump is infamously preoccupied with ratings, popularity, and celebrity — in addition to turnout at rallies, the Independent noted.
 His obsession with fame is responsible for one of the president’s most controversial quotes about the September 11 attacks.
 Rather, his preoccupation with ratings birthed one of the President’s off-the-wall quotes about the September 11 attacks.

 In an interview about his first 100 days in office, Trump boasted that his “ratings” on shows like Face the Nation were higher than those for broadcasts during the September 11 attacks.